SAP/cloud-security-client-go/README.md

 # Usage

-The client library works as a middleware and has to be instantiated with `NewAuthMiddelware`.
+The client library works as a middleware and has to be instantiated with `NewMiddelware`.
 For authentication there are options:
  - Ready-to-use **Middleware Handler**: The `Handler` which implements the standard `http/Handler` interface.
 Thus, it can be used easily e.g. in an `gorilla/mux` router or a plain `http/Server` implementation.
 The claims can be retrieved with `auth.GetClaims(req)` in the HTTP handler.
  - **Authenticate func**: More flexible, can be wrapped with an own middleware func to propagate the users claims.